The Beatles: Mass Hysteria!

 “I’m sorry,” Jun said, trembling.

-John Lennon made to bolt up the stairs.
+John Lennon bolted up the stairs.
 At the top he stopped and took off his coat and threw it down to Jun.

 “Here,” he said.
 “Tell your friends the Beatles gave it to you.”

 The Beatles flew to New Delhi, where they were to encounter two figures that would change their lives and music: the corpulent, swaying Maharishi, and the droning, mesmerizing sitar.
-Back in London later, they were greeted by a swarm of fans carrying placards with mostly one message:
+Back in London later, a swarm of fans greeted them carrying placards with mostly one message:

 Manila’s columnists took umbrage, and the side of the offended First Lady.
 Said Teodoro Valencia, who would later become the spokesman of the Marcos press: “Those Beatles are knights of the Crown of England.
 Now we have a more realistic understanding of what knights are.
 They’re snobs.
 But we are probably more to blame than the Beatles.
 We gave them too much importance.”
 And columnist Joe Guevarra added: “What if 80,000 people saw the Beatles?
 They’re too young to vote against Marcos anyway!”

 Imelda Marcos later announced to the lavishly sympathetic press that the incident “was regrettable.
 This has been a breach of Filipino hospitality.”
-She added that when she heard of a plot to maul the Beatles, she herself asked her brother and her tourism secretary to make sure the Beatles got out of the airport safely.
+She added that when she heard of a plot to maul the Beatles, she herself asked her brother, the tourism secretary, to make sure the Beatles got out of the airport safely.

 Jun Hidalgo wrote his story about the Beatles’ departure, with insider quotes taped, as an editor’s introduction to the story revealed, “while undercover as a hotel employee.”
 A few weeks later he was accepted into the Manila Times, where he played rookie, as was the custom then, in the snake pit of the local press: the police beat.
 He gave John Lennon’s coat to Delphi, who dutifully mended the sleeve, and they went steady for a while.
 But like most youthful relationships, the series of melodramatic misunderstandings, periodic separations, and predictable reunions finally ended in tears, and many unprintable words.
 My sister, older and more healthily cynical, later immigrated to the United States, from where she sent me postcards and books—and once, a note replying to one of my continuous requests for records, saying she had lost interest in the Beatles when they went psychedelic.
 I myself, being the obligatory late bloomer, only then began to appreciate the magical, mysterious orchestrations and raga-like trances of the band.